How to Increase Cold Email Response Rates: 7 Tips

-1. Stop Talking About Yourself
+1. Make It About the Prospect—Not Yourself

-Remember that these people probably have no idea who you are.
+Remember that these people probably don’t know about you.
 If they don’t see any value in you contacting them, chances are they aren’t going to reply.
 Introduce yourself politely and then start talking about them.
 Let them know how your company will make their life or business better, and show them that you are truly interested in their betterment.

 2. Don’t Come Off Too Sales-y

-It’s natural to want to drop the ball right away and ask to set a meeting—after all, that’s the whole goal of cold emailing.
-But remember what they say: “Slow and steady wins the race.”
+It’s natural to want to jump the gun and ask to set a meeting right away—after all, that’s the whole goal of cold emailing.
+But remember the saying, “Slow and steady wins the race.”
 That is also true for successful cold emailing.
 Think about the solicitors who ring your doorbell, fake a two-minute conversation, and then immediately slam you with a sales pitch about a product you’ve never heard of.
-Whether or not it could benefit you, you’re put off by the experience.
+Whether or not the product could benefit you, you’re put off by the experience.
 It feels forced, in your face, and quite frankly, like an invasion of privacy.

 3. The Subject Line Is Just as Important as the Message Itself

-Your email is only as good as your subject line, and there are literally thousands of articles and “science-backed” evidence of subject lines that work.
+Your email is only as good as your subject line, and there are literally thousands of articles and science-backed evidence of subject lines that work.
 But the best data is what you can pull from your own past email sends.
-Look at the past sales emails you’ve sent and see what really works with your specific audience.
+Look at the past sales emails you’ve sent and see what works with your specific audience.
 Are there particular subject lines you’ve used that had good open rates?

-4. Do Your Research
+4. Do Your Research on Your Target Prospects

-This person could turn into a really valuable customer and one sure-fire way to make sure this never happens is by letting them know you put no time or effort into your outreach, making you look desperate and making them press delete before they even finish reading what you have to say.
+This person could turn into a valuable customer but an easy way to make sure that never happens is by letting them know you put no time or effort into your outreach, making you look desperate and making them press “delete” before they even finish reading what you have to say.
 We live in the days of the internet.
 The information we need is out there.
 We can and should use it to our advantage.

 5. Be Respectful

-Let’s say a person replies to one of your emails and you get really enthusiastic and are ready to book that meeting and close that deal, so you rush to reply, but then they all of a sudden go cold again.
+Let’s say a person replies to one of your emails and you get enthusiastic and are ready to book that meeting and close that deal, so you rush to reply, but then they suddenly go cold again.
 They replied to your email, though, so they must really be interested, right?
 You decide to reply again in a few hours—maybe they didn’t get your first email.
 They don’t reply to that, so you wait until the next day (it’s been 12 hours!) and email again.
 See where I’m going here?
 As with any relationship, rushing into things and not allowing space for the other person to critically think about the situation will most likely result in the person running away, quickly.
 Give them time to breathe between each touch.
-Would you be annoyed if the same solicitor you ignored the first time kept on ringing your doorbell during dinner for a week straight?
-Let the conversations flow naturally and give it time before you reach out again.
+Would you be annoyed if the same solicitor you ignored the first time kept ringing your doorbell during dinner for a week straight?
+Let the conversation flow naturally and give it time before you reach out again.

 Even if you have built the perfect cold email template, you’ll want to personalize it for each prospect, and I’m not just talking about “[[INSERT FIRST NAME]] here” personalization.
 Do your research and use it to your advantage.
 One of their interests is college basketball?
 Perfect starter conversation.
 Their company just made the news for XYZ?
 Even better starter conversation.

 7. Add Value

-If you can’t add immediate value or demonstrate what could be, it will be very hard for your prospect to be excited about a possible meeting or partnership.
-Human nature tends to be more complacent, and when people are comfortable and happy with where they are, why change?
+If you can’t add immediate value or demonstrate what the possibilities could be, it will be hard for your prospect to be excited about a possible meeting or partnership.
+Human nature tends to be more complacent, and if people are comfortable and happy with where they are, why would they change?
 It’s your job to convince your prospects that the risk of staying the same is greater than the risk of changing to your product, service, or solution.

 Cold emailing has been around forever and it’s not going away as long as email addresses exist.
 Whether you take these tips into consideration or not, remember that you’re emailing real people.
 We are inundated with email, yet somehow we pick out the ones that matter.
 Why?
 Because we can tell it’s from a human that has something important to say to us.
 Add the “human” into your emails, care about the person you’re reaching out to, and create a killer subject line to set yourself up for cold emailing success.

 If you have a successful cold email strategy or tip that has worked in the past, I’d love to hear it!Originally written on February 26, 2018.
 Content was updated August 20, 2019.